Free direct filing of federal taxes may be offered soon throughout the U.S.

 This argument is based on the fact that many commercial tax prep software companies and private tax preparers automatically prompt taxpayers to complete their state returns after filing the federal one.

-The post Free direct filing of federal taxes may be offered soon throughout the U.S. appeared first on New Hampshire Bulletin.
+The post Free direct filing of federal taxes may be offered soon throughout the U.S. appeared first on New Jersey Monitor.